Primal Trek

 Coral

-Coral (shanhu 珊瑚) is included as one of the Eight Treasures and symbolizes longevity and official promotion.
 As a symbol of longevity, the Chinese have traditionally believed that coral represents an "iron tree" (tieshu 铁树) that grew under the sea and blossomed only once every hundred years.

 Red coral is considered particularly auspicious because the Chinese believe the color red signifies good luck, good fortune, and happiness.
-Additionally, coral resembles deer antlers and deer are symbols of longevity.
+(See ribbons and fillets for more about the color red.)

 Coral is also a symbol of official promotion because a coral button on the hat identified one of the nine grades of government officials.